salrashid123/org_policy_audit/README.md

    --bigquery-table export     --output-bigquery-force
 ```

-The following query sill show the policies that are _defined_ at a resource
+The following query will show the policies that are _defined_ at a resource

 - Project